CuratorBot/.github/profile/README.md

 ## FAQs ❓

 1. Why won't the channel delete when its empty?
-   > This is because of missing permissions.
-Make sure the Curator's Role is at the top of the role list and has the Administrator permission in order to fix the problem.
-Another solution is to re-invite the bot by typing `/invite`.
+   > This is because of missing permissions or missing access.
+Make sure the Curator's role is at the top of the role list and has access to the channel.
+Another solution is to re-invite the bot by typing `/invite` then re-setup your channels.
 This would reset/re-apply Curator's role with a fresh set of permissions.
 1. How do I setup clone channels?
    > You can setup clone channels by simply typing `/setup clone`.
 This would create a clone channel category and a VC at the very bottom of the server.
 The clone channel's category would be automatically selected for the `/clone` manager.
 1. How do I use `/clone`?